stuartpb/repligreater/settings/qidi-tech-i/cura/README.md

 ## Dual extruders

-I've set the extruder count to 2, with extruders defined for each rail; the current definitions attempt to define the "Left Extruder" as coming before the "Right Extruder", but this [led to problems][Ultimaker/Cura#3064], and will probably be rolled back in the next commit (at which point I'll rewrite this sentence to describe the attempt).
+I've set the extruder count to 2, with extruders defined for each rail: due to the way the extruders are numbered in the printer's firmware, the "Right Extruder" is presented on the *left* in Cura's UI, and vice versa.
+Attempts to re-number the extruders for the UI [led to problems][Ultimaker/Cura#3064], so, until this issue gets sorted out, we'll just have to live with it.

 [Ultimaker/Cura#3064]: https://github.com/Ultimaker/Cura/issues/3064

-Even without the proper order defined, the extruders are labeled "Right Extruder" and "Left Extruder", to clarify which is which.
-(It can stil lbe confusing which extruder "extruder 1" refers to, as the UI presents them as "1" and "2", while the code describes them as "0" and "1".)
+Even without the proper order defined, the extruders are labeled "Right Extruder" and "Left Extruder" (presented in menus and tooltips), to clarify which is which.
+(It can still be confusing which extruder "extruder 1" refers to, as the UI presents them as "1" and "2", while the code describes them as "0" and "1".)

 ## Start and End Custom G-code